WEEE-Open/pesto/README.md

 <div>Icons made by <a href="https://roundicons.com/" title="Roundicons">Roundicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>
 <a href='https://www.freepik.com/vectors/background'>Background vector created by starline - www.freepik.com</a>

-Everything else licensed as in the LICENSE file.
+Everything else licensed as in the LICENSE file..